Emergency Student Aid (ESA)

 And, once students leave college, they’re likely never to return.
 We owe it to these students to be there for them when their college education is at risk.
 They’ve studied hard and kept their grades up.
 Their parents have contributed what they can.
 They deserve our help—because even though dealing with the unexpected is a fact of life, it doesn’t have to mean putting an end to a student’s dreams.

-Since 2009, more than 13,000 last-dollar scholarships totaling nearly $30 million—the average award being $2,000—have helped UNCF students stay in college and complete their degrees through the UNCF Campaign for Emergency Student Aid (CESA).
-CESA was established at the height of the nation’s worst financial crisis since the Great Depression to help HBCU students poised to graduate, but short on funding, receive a completion grant to cover their outstanding balances.
+Since 2009, more than 13,000 last-dollar scholarships totaling nearly $30 million—the average award being $2,000—have helped UNCF students stay in college and complete their degrees through the UNCF Campaign Emergency Student Aid (CESA, now called UNCF Emergency Student Aid (ESA)).
+ESA was established at the height of the nation’s worst financial crisis since the Great Depression to help HBCU students poised to graduate, but short on funding, receive a completion grant to cover their outstanding balances.

 DEGREE COMPLETION AID